nospaceships/node-raw-socket/README.md

  * Removed the "Automated Checksum Generation" feature - this has been replaced with the `createChecksum()` and `writeChecksum()` functions

+## Version 1.2.0 - 02/07/2013

+ * Up version number to 1.2.0 (we should have done this for 1.1.8 because it introduced some API breaking changes)

 # Roadmap

 In no particular order: